- Submitting the Soft Bound Thesis

 - Two copies of the Title Page

 - Three copies of a Summary/Abstract of about 300 words in length, with your name and dissertation title on it.

-- One copy of the statement of length (not needed for Mathematics or Biology)
+- One completed statement of length form (not needed for Mathematics or Biology)

 - One completed Addresses for Examination Purposes Form

 - One signed Declaration Form

-- A completed Deposit and Copying of Dissertation Declaration Form
+- One completed Deposit and Copying of Dissertation Declaration Form

 Return completed forms to the Student Registry.